premise-community-scenarios/ammonia-prospective-scenarios/README.md

 * ammonia.

-It is meant to be used in `premise` in addition to a global IMAGE scenario, to provide refined projections for the future supply of ammonia for each IMAGE region.
+It is meant to be used in `premise` in addition to a global IAM scenario, to provide refined projections for the future supply of ammonia for each IAM region.

 Note that projections regarding regional ammonia markets stop at 2050.
 Any `premise` database with a reference year beyond 2050